 A field experience is a part of this course.
-A field experience includes a variety of early and ongoing field-based opportunities in which candidates may observe, assist, and/or tutor.
-Field experiences may occur in off-campus settings, such as schools (CAEP, 2016).
-Below are REQUIRED PROCEDURES FOR ALL STUDENTS ENROLLED IN THIS COURSE.
+A field experience includes a variety of early and ongoing field-based opportunities in which candidates may observe, assist, and/or teach.
+Field

 1. Complete the online EDSE Field Experience form.
 This online form will be sent to your GMU email from EDSEfld@gmu.edu on the first day of the semester.
 Click on the link and complete the form as soon as possible.
 ALL students should complete the form, regardless of whether you need assistance in locating a field experience placement or not.
 This information is required by the state.
 Please direct any questions about the form to Dr. Kristen O'Brien at EDSEfld@gmu.edu.